Pastry Chef Career Information and Education Requirements

-According to PayScale.com, the median annual wage for pastry chefs was $39,264 in September 2014.
-The U.S. Bureau of Labor Statistics (BLS, www.bls.gov) does not have separate information on pastry chefs; it includes pastry chefs with other kinds of chefs and head cooks when it compiles employment information.
-About 5% employment growth for chefs and head cooks is predicted by the BLS for the 2012-2022 period.
+According to PayScale.com, the median annual wage for pastry chefs was $39,842 in September 2014.
+The U.S. Bureau of Labor Statistics (www.bls.gov) does not have separate information for pastry chefs; it includes pastry chefs with other kinds of chefs and head cooks when it compiles employment information.
+About 9% employment growth for chefs and head cooks is predicted by the BLS for the 2014-2024 period.
 The BLS reports that the field is very competitive, with hiring advantages held by those with more experience.
-The BLS also published that the annual median wage for all chefs and head cooks was $42,490 in May 2013.
+The BLS also published that the annual median wage for all chefs and head cooks was $41,500 in May 2015.

 An associate's degree in pastry arts is recommended for individuals who already hold an undergraduate degree in another discipline and want to change careers.
 However, a bachelor's degree is the recommended entry-level degree for aspiring pastry chefs who have no college credits.
 A bachelor's degree program also opens up kitchen managerial opportunities with restaurants, bakeries and hotels; both of these degree programs are offered by culinary schools.
 Associate's degrees are offered by some community colleges as well.

 An associate's degree in pastry arts can be completed in two years and introduces students to the art of baking.
 All classes feature a hands-on component and lectures on the science of baking.
 Students learn how to bake desserts, breads, confections and pastries.
 Many culinary schools have an on-site café staffed by students who learn how to bake in a real world context.
 In addition to learning about the baking process, instruction is provided on menu development, food safety, nutrition and cost control.
 An internship may be required in order to complete the degree.